Powerlifting: Principles of operation

-Material and construction
+Squat suit material and construction

 Different materials are used in the construction of supportive equipment.
 Squat suits may be made of varying types of polyester, or of canvas.
 The latter fabric is less elastic, and therefore considered to provide greater 'stopping power' at the bottom of the movement but less assistance with the ascent.
 Bench shirts may be made of polyester or denim, where the denim again provides a less-elastic alternative to the polyester.
 Knee wraps are made of varying combinations of cotton and elastic.

-Supportive equipment can be constructed in different ways to suit lifters' preferences.
-A squat or deadlift suit may be constructed for a wide or a narrow stance; and a bench shirt may be constructed with 'straight' sleeves (perpendicular to the trunk of the lifter) or sleeves that are angled towards the abdomen.
+Supportive equipment can be constructed in different ways to suit the lifters' preferences.
+A squat suit may be constructed for a wide or a narrow stance; and a bench shirt may be constructed with 'straight' sleeves (perpendicular to the trunk of the lifter) or sleeves that are angled towards the abdomen.
 The back of the bench shirt may be closed or open, and the back panel may or may not be of the same material as the front of the shirt.
 Similarly, 'hybrid' squat suits can include panels made from canvas and polyester, in an effort to combine the strengths of each material.
 When two or more panels overlay one another in a piece of supportive equipment, that equipment is described as 'multi-ply', in contrast to 'single-ply' equipment made of one layer of material throughout.